jiujitsucarrot/object-relational-mapping/README.md

 ## Deliverables: 10%

-* At least one sample SVG file generated using the application must be submitted.

-* Your GitHub repository containing your application code.
+* The GitHub repository containing your application code.

 ## Walkthrough Video: 37%